Ishani-08/Customer-Retention-Report/README.md

 In this project I have:
   - Used various parameters to drill down into the worksheet and customize it using filters and slicers.
-  - Used different types of customized visualizations like bar charts, pie charts, maps and cards.
+  - Used different types of customized visualizations like bar charts, pie charts, line charts and cards.
   - Performed calculations to manipulate data.

 Using the aforementioned parameters I was able to analyse the following KPIs: